davepinch/pinchy.cc/content/topics/computers/programming-languages/qbasic/qbasic.md

 ---
 title: "QBasic"
+dialect of: BASIC
+product of:
+  - Microsoft
+  - MS-DOS
-related: GW-BASIC
+see also: GW-BASIC
 type: interpreter
 tags:
-  - Microsoft
-  - BASIC
-  - interpreter
+  - BASIC interpreter
-  - MS-DOS
 ---